-Top Lighthouses of Maine to Visit: Maine is known as “The Lighthouse State,” with more than 60 historic lighthouses scattered along its rugged coastline.
+Maine is known as “The Lighthouse State,” with more than 60 historic lighthouses scattered along its rugged coastline.
+And you can visit 8 Maine lighthouses in one day!
 These iconic beacons, perched on rocky cliffs or guarding quiet harbors, have guided sailors for centuries and today stand as symbols of maritime heritage, romance, and New England charm.
 A visit to Maine isn’t complete without experiencing its lighthouses—each one with its own story, architecture, and breathtaking views.

 For guests staying at the Center Lovell Inn, exploring Maine’s lighthouses makes for an unforgettable day trip.
 While our Inn is nestled in the Lakes Region near Kezar Lake and the White Mountains, the coast is just a scenic drive away.
 From Portland’s bustling harbor to the quiet shores of Pemaquid Point, the lighthouses of Maine are an easy and rewarding addition to your stay.